aurora-is-near/aurora-engine/README.md

 #### Running unit & integration tests

 To run tests, there are a few cargo make tasks we can run:
-- `test`: tests the whole cargo workspace and ETH contracts.
-Requires a `--profile` argument.
 - `test-workspace`: tests only the cargo workspace.
 - `test-contracts`: tests only the contracts.
 - `test`: tests the whole cargo workspace, ETH contracts and runs modexp benchmarks.
 Requires a `--profile` argument.